-The Tritex Linear is a legacy product.
+The Tritex Linear is an obsolete product, no longer for sale.
 Need a comparable replacement, try our Tritex II AC or DC Linear Actuators.

 Three Technologies — One Actuator

 Exlar’s Tritex™ Series actuators combine three technologies to deliver for the first time a truly simple and low cost electric alternative for fluid power actuators.
 Tritex actuators with built-in mechanical converters also replace electric drive systems employing ball screw or gear reducer mechanisms for a complete actuation solution.